roumail/resume/body.md

-- Remove the need for a personal projects json, everything now uses the same json file
+- Simplify data structure of the json file